guardianproject/IOCipher/README.md

   apt-get install tcl libtool automake autoconf gawk libssl-dev

-Point `ant` to where your Android NDK is installed, either by setting `ndk.dir` in your local.properties or setting the environment variable:
+Point the build to where your Android SDK and NDK are installed, either by setting `sdk.dir` and `ndk.dir` in your _local.properties_ or setting the environment variables:

+  export ANDROID_HOME=/opt/android-sdk
-  export ANDROID_NDK=/opt/android-ndk
+  export ANDROID_NDK_HOME=/opt/android-ndk

-Now build everything:
+With _gradle_, just run `gradle build` and it will run all the steps.

+Using _ant_, build everything like this:

   git clone https://github.com/guardianproject/IOCipher
-  git submodule update --init --recursive android update lib-project --path . ant clean debug
+  git submodule update --init --recursive

-The iocipher.jar is in bin/.
-The shared library .so files are in libs/armeabi and the libsqlfs.a static library is in external/libsqlfs/.libs/libsqlfs.a.
+  ./setup-ant
+  make -C external/
+  $ANDROID_NDK_HOME/ndk-build
+  ant clean debug

+The official releases are built using _ant_ using a script that fully resets the git repo, then runs the whole build:

+  ./make-release-build

 Building Native Bits for Eclipse